angelobattaglia/r_statistical_inference/README.md

+# Statistical Inference implementation in R

+An implementation of some statistical inference topics in R.

-# Setting up a Jupyter Notebook environment with R
+## Setting up a Jupyter Notebook environment with R
 To install and start a Jupyter Notebook session with the R programming language you'll need to follow these steps (NOTE: highly recommended to use the latest R distribution):